mikaelacaron/brain-marks/CONTRIBUTING.md

     * Test coverage should be increased
 * **Open issues with the given template only:**
     * Feel free to label the issues appropriately
-    * Do not remove the headings (questions in bold) while opening an issue with the given template.
+    * Do not remove the headings while opening an issue with the given template.
 Simply append to it

 # Branches and PRs